helix90/golem/AIML2_COMPARISON.md

 - **Size, Version, and Id tags are implemented** for system information access
 - **Text processing is largely complete** with uppercase, lowercase, sentence, word, normalize, and denormalize tags implemented
 - The learning system is well-implemented but needs management features (`<unlearn>`, `<unlearnf>`)
-- Maps need enhanced operations to match set functionality
+- **Maps now have full AIML2 operations** matching set functionality
 - Advanced processing tags (`<system>`, `<eval>`, `<javascript>`) are still missing
 - Security and validation need significant enhancement
 - Performance optimizations are needed for production use